hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/09/15/entry.md

 Let's take these rules and put them to task.
 We'll start by defining types for the different elements of a number that we care about.
-Then we will define the state needed by our recursive type to parse a significant figure.
+Then we will define the state needed by our recursive type to parse signifcant figures from the string represntation of a number.
 Finally we will define a recursive type that counts the number of significant figures in the string represntation of a number.

 > Keep in mind the JavaScript native number formats throw mathematical precision
 > away that is why we are going to use strings to represent numbers.